Rates & Property Information

 Schedule of Rates and Utility Charges for the Current Financial Year

-Pursuant to Section 94 of the Local Government Act 2009, for the financial year beginning 1 July 2016, Southern Downs Regional Council will make and levy rates and charges.
+Pursuant to Section 94 of the Local Government Act 2009, for the financial year beginning 1 July 2017, Southern Downs Regional Council will make and levy rates and charges.
 All rates and charges are set out in Council's Revenue Statement (PDF 182.2KB) and include:

 Council accepts that the basis for levying general rates in Queensland is land valuations.
 Moreover, Council is committed to spreading the general rates burden equitably among broad classes of ratepayer.

 In this context Council has designed the general rating system taking into account the following factors: